-- If you did not (it's okay, we understand), where did you buy your bat from and are they an authorized retailer?
+- If you did not (it's okay), where did you buy your bat, and are they an authorized retailer?

-- Did your bat come with a manufacturer's warranty and, if it did, are you within the warranty period?
+- Did your bat come with a manufacturer's warranty, and are you still within the warranty period?

-- Have you called your respective manufacturer for an RA number?
+- Have you called your respective manufacturer? ie. DeMarini, Easton, Marucci, etc.

 Don't feel like answering all the questions?
-Call our friendly Customer Coaches at 866-321-BATS (2287) and they will be able to assist you with your warranty replacement process at any time.
+Call our friendly Bat Experts at 866-321-BATS (2287), and they will be able to assist you with your warranty replacement process.
 Now, let's go over these five questions and answer them together so that we can get your son or daughter's bat rolling with the warranty replacement process (if applicable).

-If you did, great!
-That will make this process easier for you and your player.
+If so, you're at the perfect place.
 If you did not, don't worry and keep reading!
 We are still more than happy to help you along the way.
 If you did not buy your bat from JustBats, you will need to call the retailer that you made your purchase from and clarify if they are an authorized retailer or not.
 If you did buy your bat from us, thank you.
 We are an authorized retailer of all the products we sell.
 This means that if your bat is within the warranty period, the respective manufacturer will honor a replacement.

 Secondly, do you have your original receipt?

 If yes, fantastic!
 If not, don't worry.
 For those of you who purchased your bat from JustBats, you can use our Order Lookup to obtain a copy of your receipt (we keep these on file for up to five years).
 You will need either your order number and shipping zip code or your email address.
-If for any reason this does not work or you are unable to remember all three of those fields, please give our Customer Coaches a call.
+If, for any reason, this does not work or you are unable to remember all three of those fields, please give our Bat Experts a call.
 Again, they are more than happy to help!
 For those of you who purchased your bat elsewhere, you will again need to call your respective retailer and see if they have a copy of your receipt they can either mail or email you.
-All manufacturers will require a proof of purchase for warranty replacements.
+All manufacturers will require proof of purchase for warranty replacements.

 The next thing we need to do is to establish whether or not your bat came with a manufacturer's warranty.